gitter-badger/bytecask/README.md

 Patches are gladly welcome from their original author.
-Along with any patches, please state that the patch is your original work and that you license the work to the Bytecask project under the GPL 3.0 or a compatible license.
+Along with any patches, please state that the patch is your original work and that you license the work to the Bytecask project under the ASL 2.0 license

 To propose a patch, fork the project and send a pull request via github.